UltimateGeek/dominion-fan-cards/fan-mechanics/singer-songwriter/README.md

 > If this is on your Cabinet mat, when you play a set-aside card, double one of the following it gives you: $, Action, Buy, Card, Coffer, Favor, Villager.

 ![](equipment-amplifier.png)

+### Review
+by LibraryAdventurer

+> Nice theming.
+It probably doesn't need the +1 Favor part.
+I hope you have enough +actions to play your Amplifier before playing the Singer-Songwriter or else you have to save the gained card for next turn in order to get part of it doubled.
+Maybe Amplifier should have +1 Action.
+As-is, it seems like cumbersome equipment (which is also thematic I guess, considering you're lugging that Amplifier around with you).
+Otherwise, I like it.

+Not selected.